-Over the course of the franchise’s rich history, we’ve gotten Marvel video games based on films, as well as original stories coming in the form of all sorts of genres.
+Over the course of the franchise’s rich history, we’ve had Marvel video games based on films, as well as original stories coming in all sorts of genres.
 There are action games, cooperative multiplayer titles, fighters, beat ’em ups, and others ranging across various styles of play.
 There’s even a Marvel pinball series out there!

 With that in mind, we decided to take a look at the best games the franchise has to offer, looking back over two decades of releases.
 These are the best Marvel games of all time.